pantheon-systems/documentation/source/content/guides/disaster-recovery/03-site-goes-down.md

 ---
 title: Pantheon Disaster Recovery Playbook
-subtitle: What to Do When Your Site Goes Down
+subtitle: What to Do If Your Site Goes Down
 description: Working with Pantheon support during emergencies
 generator: pagination
 layout: guide